nassor/nassor.me/content/post/full-text-search-and-indexing-with-bleve.md

 	idx := idxCreate()
 	indexEvents(idx, eventList)

-	// We are looking to a Event with some string which match with dotGo query := bleve.NewMatchQuery("dotGo")
+	// We are looking to an Event with some string which match with dotGo query := bleve.NewMatchQuery("dotGo")
 	searchRequest := bleve.NewSearchRequest(query)
 	searchResult, err := idx.Search(searchRequest)